Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 ./lsnrctl start

-When the listener is restarted, you may get information messages similar to:
+When you restart the listener, you may get information messages similar to:

 Service "PLSExtProc" has 1 instance(s).